-The exact times are after 9:30 AM EST or before 3:25 PM EST. Finally, and thank goodness for this, if the market ever falls by 20% in a single session, trading is halted market-wide.
+The exact times are after 9:30 AM EST or before 3:25 PM EST. Finally, and thank goodness for this, trading is halted market-wide if the market ever falls by 20% in a single session.

 Worst Stock Market Crashes in History and Dark Pools

-Many investors don’t think of dark pool trading as a way to hedge against a market crash.
+Many investors don’t think of dark pool trading as a hedge against a market crash.
 These pools of trading were created in the 1980s by the SEC.
-If you don’t know what dark pools are, they are separate trading markets for institutional traders who trade large blocks of shares.
+If you don’t know dark pools, they are separate trading markets for institutional traders who trade large blocks of shares.

-While dark pools have received some criticism from retail traders as of late, they do serve a purpose.
-The blocks that are traded are so big they could potentially cause major damage to a stock.
+While dark pools have received some criticism from retail traders lately, they serve a purpose.
+The traded blocks are so big they could cause major damage to stock.

-If too many of these happen at once, it could trigger a cascading effect across the market.
-You never know if it would be enough to cause a market crash one day.
+If too many of these happen simultaneously, it could trigger a cascading effect across the market.
+But, of course, you never know if it will be enough to cause a market crash one day.
 Luckily, we have dark pools to avoid this problem.

 Worst Stock Market Crashes in History

-I’m going to focus on US market crashes here since it is much more relevant and close to home.
-A reminder that markets all over the world have crashes as well, not just US markets.
-But for this article, I’m just going to talk about the most infamous US stock market crashes in history.
+I will focus on US market crashes here since it is much more relevant and close to home.
+This reminds us that markets worldwide, not just US markets, have also crashed.
+But for this article, I will talk about history’s most infamous US stock market crashes.

 Black Monday Stock Crash of 1929

-Of course, this is before either the S&P 500 or NASDAQ existed.
+Of course, this was before either the S&P 500 or NASDAQ existed.

-The Dow Jones Industrial Average was being used though and the blue-chip index fell by nearly 90% over the course of three years between 1929 and 1932.
+The Dow Jones Industrial Average was being used, though, and the blue-chip index fell by nearly 90% between 1929 and 1932.

-The major crash occurred in October of 1929, when the US stock market fell by 13% and 12% on consecutive days.
+The major crash occurred in October 1929 when the US stock market fell by 13% and 12% on consecutive days.
 These are now known as Black Monday and Black Tuesday.

-The bearishness continued until the summer of 1932 where the Dow bottomed out at 90% below its peak.
+The bearishness continued until the summer of 1932 when the Dow bottomed at 90% below its peak.
 Following this crash, the Dow did not reclaim its price level from 1929 until 1954.

 This market crash was the leading catalyst of the Great Depression.
 The major cause?
-Over leveraged traders who created a debt bubble.
+Over-leveraged traders created a debt bubble.
 Think of it as one gigantic margin call that crashed the market and devastated an economy.

 Worst Stock Market Crashes in History: Black Monday Stock Crash of 1987

-After 1954, things began to trend back up and a new bull market was born.
+After 1954, things began to trend back up, and a new bull market was born.
 This is why they refer to the stock market as a cyclical machine.
-Once bearishness has subsided, bullishness takes back over and vice versa.
-Well, the stock market was great again, until another Black Monday hit, this time in 1987.
+Once bearishness has subsided, bullishness takes back over, and vice versa.
+The stock market was great again until another Black Monday hit in 1987.

-On Monday, October 19th, 1987 the Dow Jones dropped by 22% in a single session.
+On Monday, October 19th, 1987, the Dow Jones dropped by 22% in a single session.
 It remains the single largest stock market decline in US history.
-Luckily for investors, this was more of a flash crash and the market was able to recover by September of 1989.
+Luckily for investors, this was more of a flash crash, and the market recovered by September 1989.

 What caused this Black Monday?
 Errors in early computerized trading are the main suspect.
-As well, there were rising geopolitical tensions in the Middle East as well as a growing US trade deficit.
+But, as well there were rising geopolitical tensions in the Middle East as well as a growing US trade deficit.

 The Dot-Com Bubble: 1999-2000

 Now we’re talking.
-This is the crash that most people are comparing 2022’s correction to, although I don’t agree with that comparison.
+This is the crash that most people are comparing 2022’s correction to, although I’m afraid I have to disagree with that comparison.

-The Dot-Com bubble is one of the worst market crashes in history.
+The Dot-Com bubble is one of the worst markets crashes in history.
 In five years between 1995 and 2000, the NASDAQ grew from 1,000 to 5,000 basis points.

 The NASDAQ bottomed at 1,139 basis points, erasing nearly five years of gains.
 The reason?
 Overpriced and overvalued internet stocks.
-Anything with a dot-com on the end of the company was rising like crazy.
+Anything with a dot-com on the company’s end was rising like crazy.

 The NASDAQ index did not regain its previous highs for 15 years.
-You can see why investors are so concerned about this recent NASDAQ correction.
+So you can see why investors are so concerned about this recent NASDAQ correction.

 The Global Financial Crisis in 2008

-It’s still too soon, the wounds haven’t healed yet!
-For those of us who lived through the global financial crisis in 2008, this current situation is all too familiar.
-Of course, this crash was also brought on by a lot of leveraged borrowing, particularly with subprime mortgages.
+It’s still too soon; the wounds haven’t healed yet!
+Unfortunately, this situation is all too familiar for those who lived through the global financial crisis in 2008.
+But, of course, this crash was also brought on by a lot of leveraged borrowing, particularly with subprime mortgages.

-This brings us to the present day where the onset of the COVID-19 pandemic in the US triggers markets to tumble.
-In the week of February 24th, 2021 both the S&P 500 and the Dow Jones dropped by more than 11% respectively.
+This brings us to the present day, where the onset of the COVID-19 pandemic in the US has triggered markets to tumble.
+In the week of February 24th, 2021, the S&P 500 and the Dow Jones dropped by more than 11%, respectively.

-In fact, injection of stimulus and the lowering of interest rates led to one of the strongest bull markets in history.
-This correction in 2022?
+The injection of stimulus and lowering of interest rates led to one of the strongest bull markets in history.
+Is this correction in 2022?
 This is the fallout from that bull market.

 So as you can see, market crashes happen pretty infrequently.
-Market corrections happen much more often and that is what we are dealing with in 2022.
+However, market corrections happen much more often, which we dealt with in 2022.
 The key takeaway from every crash and correction is that the market eventually recovers.

 Of course, nobody wants to wait several years or even decades for the markets to return to normal.
-When will this correction in 2022 come to an end?
+So when will this correction in 2022 come to an end?
 Nobody can predict that.
-The one thing we do know is that it will end one day, and when it does, the bulls will be back in control!
+We know it will end one day, and when it does, the bulls will be back in control!